-Meet Soma Sahai-Srivastava, MD, associate professor of neurology, Department of Neurology, Keck School of Medicine of USC; medical director, Neurology Clinics; and director, USC Headache Center, Keck Medicine of USC.
+Meet Soma Sahai-Srivastava, MD, professor of clinical neurology, Department of Neurology, Keck School of Medicine of USC; medical director, Neurology Clinics; and director, USC Headache Center, Keck Medicine of USC.

 Dr. Sahai is a board-certified, headache specialist who advocates for an integrated approach to the management of headache disorders.
 Here’s what you won’t find on her resume:

 She began the USC Headache Center in 2001.

 “Initially, I was treating these patients just by myself, but then slowly, I formed a multidisciplinary group.
 We have two physical therapists who now specialize in headache medicine.
 In collaboration with the occupational therapy program, we developed an eight-week Lifestyle Redesign® program for patients suffering from chronic daily headaches, which is a unique program not available anywhere else in the country.
 Our team also includes pain specialists and neurosurgeons, so we have a comprehensive group of physicians and health care providers specializing in headaches.”

 She has had headaches and migraines herself.

 “I tell a lot of my patients that I have headaches and migraine myself.
 Because I have tried almost all the treatments that I provide for my patients, my patients feel confident that I understand what it is to be a headache patient.
 It’s not a pleasant experience to have headaches, but in some ways, I feel grateful because I know what my patients are experiencing.”

 She makes it a priority to connect with her patients.